Symptoms of Asthma - Causes, Diagnosis, and Homeopathic Treatment

 Asthma Symptoms in Adults

 Adult-onset asthma is a term used to describe when asthma symptoms start to occur and are diagnosed in a person older than 20.
-Adults with asthma and allergies coexist in about 50% of the case.
+Adults with asthma and allergies coexist in about 50% of the cases.
 Adult-onset asthma symptoms can appear unexpectedly and may also be brought on by everyday irritants in the home or workplace (a condition known as occupational asthma).

 Inflammation and airway constriction are effects of asthma.
 Chest constriction and breathing problems are brought on by narrowed airways.